Graduate Employee Teaching Support

 Ongoing GE Support

-These programs occur regularly throughout the year to support GEs in their teaching duties and develop their teaching skills.
+These programs occur regularly to support GEs in their teaching duties and develop their teaching skills.
 GEs also can always reach out to us for a consultation about specific challenges they are facing, new teaching ideas, or general questions about pedagogy.
 Our consultations are confidential and can happen over phone, email, in-person, or via Zoom.

 Onboarding